netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    know beforehand why certain otherwise valid configuration requests will cause the server to return an error.

-   The immutable flag is descriptive, documenting existing behavior, not proscriptive, dictating server behavior.
+   The immutable flag is descriptive, documenting an existing behavior, not proscriptive, dictating server behaviors.

 --- middle

 # Introduction

-   This document defines a way to formally document as a YANG metadata annotation an existing model handling behavior that has been used by multiple standard organizations and vendors.
+   This document defines a YANG metadata annotation to formally document an existing model handling behavior that has been used by multiple standard organizations and vendors.
 It is the aim to create one single standard solution for documenting non-modifiable system data declared as configuration, instead of the multiple existing